arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![The Opta™ main components](assets/user-manual-1.png)

-Here's an overview of the device's main components shown in the images above:
+Here's an overview of the device's main components shown in the image above:

 - **Microcontroller**: At the heart of the Opta™ is the STM32H747XI, a powerful and high-performance microcontroller from STMicroelectronics®.
 The STM32H747XI is built around an Arm® Cortex®-M7 and Cortex®-M4 32-bit RISC cores.
 The Cortex®-M7 core operates at up to 480 MHz, and the Cortex®-M4 core at up to 240 MHz.
 - **Wireless connectivity**: The Opta™ (WiFi variant only) supports 2.4 GHz Wi-Fi® (802.11 b/g/n) and Bluetooth® Low Energy (4.2 supported by firmware and 5.1 supported by hardware), allowing the device to communicate wirelessly with other devices and systems.